 Enbridge will properly install and maintain redundant sediment control measures immediately after clearing and prior to initial ground disturbance at wetlands located within 50 feet of the Project and where stormwater flows to the wetland (will be reflected in the Environmental Plan Sheets in the SWPPP).
 Enbridge will install perimeter sediment controls at least 5 feet apart unless limited by lack of available space.
 Redundant controls will not be installed adjacent to road ditches, judicial ditches, county ditches, stormwater conveyance channels, storm drain inlets, sediment basins, and agriculturally-farmed wetlands.
 Sheet piling is a redundant perimeter control if installed in a manner that retains all stormwater.
-Sheet piling will be removed using an excavator upon completion of construction activities, unless otherwise authorized by the applicable agencies.
-Sheet piling may be cleaned and reused or returned to a materials yard following removal.
 Clearing, topsoil segregation, and trenching of the upland approaches to wetlands will proceed as described in Sections 1.8.3, 1.10, and 1.11.
 Erosion and sediment control BMPs will be maintained in proper working order to prevent the flow of sediment into wetlands from spoil piles or sloped approaches that are adjacent to the wetlands.